Learn more about alpha1-antitrypsin deficiency

 The only way you will know for sure if you have genetic COPD due to alpha-1 is to get tested.

-How can I get tested for alpha1-antitrypsin deficiency?
+How can I get screened for alpha1-antitrypsin deficiency?

-Order your FREE AlphaKit test today to find out if you have genetic COPD due to alpha-1.
+Order your FREE AlphaID Genetic COPD Screener today to find out if you are at risk for genetic COPD due to alpha-1.